Jury selection on pause for ex-cop charged in Floyd’s death

 MINNEAPOLIS (AP) — The judge overseeing the trial of a former Minneapolis police officer accused in the death of George Floyd on Monday paused jury selection for at least a day while an appeal proceeds over the possible reinstatement of a third-degree murder charge.

-Cahill planned to go ahead with the trial anyway and initially ruled jury selection would begin as scheduled on Monday.
-But after prosecutors filed a request with the Court of Appeals to put the case on hold, the judge sent the potential jurors home for the day.
-Cahill called a recess to give the Court of Appeals time to respond, but planned to bring attorneys back into the courtroom Monday afternoon to deal with other matters.
+Cahill initially ruled that jury selection would begin as scheduled on Monday, but prosecutors filed a request with the Court of Appeals to put the trial on hold until the issue is resolved.
+The judge then sent the potential jurors home for the day, while prosecutors tried to contact the appellate court.
+Cahill took a recess to give the Court of Appeals time to respond, but planned to bring attorneys back into the courtroom Monday afternoon to deal with other matters.

-Cahill said the trial would proceed unless the higher courts told him to stop.
+Cahill said he would proceed with the trial unless the higher courts told him to stop.

 Chauvin and three other officers were fired; the others face an August trial on aiding and abetting charges.